solarwinds/appoptics-apm-node/README.md

 ## Contributing

 You are obviously a person of great sense and intelligence.
-We happily appreciate all contributions to the oboe gem whether it is documentation, a bug fix, new instrumentation for a library or framework or anything else we haven't thought of.
+We happily appreciate all contributions to the oboe module whether it is documentation, a bug fix, new instrumentation for a library or framework or anything else we haven't thought of.